balderdashy/sails-docs/reference/blueprint-api/Find.md

 # Find (Blueprint)

-Find a list of records from the model as a JSON array of dictionaries.
+Find a list of records that match the specified criteria.
+If request came from a socket, also subscribe to each of them.

 ```
 GET /:model